techlib/celus/docs/admin.rst

     on platforms which only have COUNTER 4 data.

 Note that there may be more than one view of the same report type data.
-For example all the TR_JR1, TR_BR1 and other reports in COUNTER 5 are created in this way in Celus from the underlying COUNTER 5 TR master report.
+For example all the TR_JR1, TR_BR1 and other reports in COUNTER 5 are created in this way in CELUS from the underlying COUNTER 5 TR master report.

 When you save a report data view definition, you are ready for the last part of making the